nkallima/sim-universal-construction/paper.md

 ## Requirements

 - A modern 64-bit multi-core machine.
 Currently, 32-bit architectures are not supported.
 The current version of this code is optimized for the x86_64 machine architecture, but the code is also successfully tested in other machine architectures, such as ARM-V8 and RISC-V. Some of the benchmarks perform much better in architectures that natively support Fetch&Add instructions (e.g., x86_64, etc.).
+For the case of x86_64  architecture, the code has been evaluated in numerous Intel and AMD multicore machines.
+In the case of ARM-V8 architecture, the code has been successfully evaluated in a Trenz Zynq UltraScale+ board (4 A53 Cortex cores) and in a Raspberry Pi 3 board(4 Cortex A53 cores).
+For the RISC-V architecture, the code has been evaluated in a SiFive HiFive Unleashed (4 U54 RISC‑V cores) respectively.
-- As a compiler, gcc of version 4.3 or greater is recommended, but the framework has been successfully built with icx or clang.
+- As a compiler, gcc of version 4.3 or greater is recommended, but the framework has been successfully built with icx and clang.
 - Building requires the following development packages:
     - `libpapi` in the case that the user wants to measure performance using CPU performance counters.
     - `libnuma`

 # Acknowledgments

+This work was partially supported by the European Commission under the Horizon 2020 Framework Programme for Research and Innovation through the "European Processor Initiative: Specific Grant Agreement 1" (Grant Agreement Nr 826647).

 Many thanks to Panagiota Fatourou for all the fruitful discussions and her significant contribution on the concurrent data-structures implementations presented in [@FK2011;@FK2012;@FK2014;@FK2017].